 To log into the TeamDrive Registration Server Admin Console, open the Admin Console’s URL in your web browser, e.g.

-Enter your username or email address and password to log in.
+Enter your username and password to log in.

-To log out, select the “Logout” option from the menu in the top right hand corner of any of the console pages.
+To log out, click on the Logout button in the top right hand corner of any of the console pages.

 Changing the Login Password¶

 To change the password for the account you are currently logged in with, click on the Change Password button in the top right-hand corner oft the screen, next to the Logout button.